cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/aws_basics.md

 cfy install https://github.com/cloudify-community/blueprint-examples/releases/download/5.0.5-9/virtual-machine.zip -n aws.yaml
 ```

-**Tip**: If the above flow returns an error on this stage (for example, wrong credentials were provided) and deployment was already created, you should remove that deployment before you run the command again.
+**Tip**: If the above flow returns an error on this stage (for example, wrong credentials were provided) and deployment was already created, you should stop the installation and remove that deployment before you run the command again.
 To do that run:
 ```
-cfy executions start uninstall -d virtual-machine.aws -p ignore_failure=true cfy uninstall virtual-machine.aws
+cfy executions start stop -d virtual-machine.aws -p ignore_failure=true cfy executions start uninstall -d virtual-machine.aws -p ignore_failure=true cfy uninstall virtual-machine.aws
 ```